History of the PTO

 - Christmas parade participation in cooperation with the Student Council Association

 - An active hospitality committee that provides meals for staff, snacks for testing weeks and other meals for the school as needed

 - School Dance in cooperation with the Student Council Association

 - Quarterly PTO meetings including a dinner hour and informative guest speakers

 - Opportunities for parents to serve on the PTO board or committees that meet monthly and attend an annual planning retreat for school year planning

-The PTO now consists of an executive board which includes the president, vice president, treasurer, secretary, membership chairperson and program chairperson.
+The PTO now consists of an executive board which includes the president, vice president, treasurer, and secretary.